 We’ve all read about the recent flooding throughout the country and the difficulties it has caused so many families and businesses.

-As in all these matters safety is the primary concern.
-Accidents in the home due to electrical faults or road traffic accidents due to dangerous road conditions can easily occur, so extra caution is needed when floods occur to avoid accidents and personal injury*.
+As in all these matters, safety is the primary concern.
+Accidents in the home due to electrical faults or road traffic accidents due to dangerous road conditions can easily occur, so due to this take extra caution is needed when floods occur to avoid accidents and personal injury*.

 - Make sure gas and electricity are switched off, be sure to keep in touch with the electricity and Gas suppliers to avoid accidents